moderndatacompany/dataos.info/docs/interfaces/atlas.md

 - Share your dashboards with multiple users ; you can allow public access to everyone.
 - Create deterministic alerts and send notifications to 10+ destinations, including Slack, MS teams, Pager Duty, etc.

 <aside class="callout">🗣 In addition to Atlas, DataOS integrates with various other BI tools, enhancing the capabilities and functionality of your data analysis.
-To explore further information about these tools and their benefits, you can refer to [Integration with other BI tools](atlas/bi_tools.md).</aside>
+To explore further information about these tools and their benefits, you can refer to <a href="/interfaces/atlas/bi_tools/ ">Integration with other BI tools.</a></aside>